2020 Maltose Falcons LateFaire

 8. The entry form must list the following information for entries in the categories specified:

-· For class 24 Specialty Beer - Fruit/Vegetable and Herb/Spiced : The entrant must specify the underlying beer style as well as the type of fruits/vegetables/herbs/spices used.
-For more accurate judging the user should specify the underlying classic style used for the brew.
+· For the Unusual class: The entrant must specify the underlying beer style as well as the unusual nature of the beer. (e.g. Raspberry Bourbon Barrel Stout, "I made this with rain water") For more accurate judging the user should specify the underlying classic style used for the brew.

 9. Entries must be registered online via the competition web site at http://competitions.maltosefalcons.com/2020Mayfaire.
 Online registration eliminates the need to fill out a paper entry form and will automatically generate bottle identification labels.
 Email confirmation will be provided as well.
 In case the entrant is unable to print the custom labels, it is acceptable for the brewer to make individual slips with the same information, including the registration number for the entry.